adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # What is the Maximum Supply of AE? #

-It is very much possible for the mining reward amount to be modifiable by the users through a prediction market, as the governance of aeternity is decentralized, and can be adjusted based on the real-world needs.

 Answer by vdramaliev on [reddit](https://www.reddit.com/r/Aeternity/comments/64z73r/will_there_have_the_cap_amount_of_aeon/).

-It is very much possible for the mining reward amount to be modifiable by the users through a prediction market.
+It is possible for the mining reward amount to be modifiable by the users through a prediction market, as the governance of aeternity is decentralized, and can be adjusted based on the real-world needs.

 # Can malicious rich people make an oracle lie? #